daveshah1/prjtrellis-dvi/README.md

 color test picture on DVI monitor.
 It works on ULX3S with latest prjtrellis and specific branch of yosys.

+A part of diamond closed-source tools (DDTCMD) is used here to create *.vme programming file for "FleaFPGA-JTAG" tool, but it can be skiped as generated *.bin file can be programmed and flashed with our "ujprog" tool and generated *.svf file can be programmed with latest "openocd" or uploaded remotely using onboard ESP32 WiFi.

+# Compiling the opensource tools

 get prjtrellis (it should autmatically pull its latest database) and compile

     git clone https://github.com/SymbiFlow/prjtrellis